preciofishbone/OmniaDocsG2/working-with-documents/authoring-controlled-documents/working-with-drafts/index.rst

 .. image:: appendix-example.png

-Upload or delet appendices this way:
+Upload or delete appendices this way:

 1. Open the dot menu for the document to add appendices to.